Search

 Types of FTM Bottom Surgery

 What is commonly referred to as masculinizing or “FTM” bottom surgery can be categorized into two types.
 Extirpative procedures involve the removal of reproductive organs (i.e., hysterectomy, oophorectomy, vaginectomy).
-Reconstructive procedures (i.e., metoidioplasty, phalloplasty) have functional and aesthetic purposes: they can enlarge the penis and/or help with functions like standing to urinate or facilitate penetrative sexual intercourse.
+Reconstructive procedures (i.e., metoidioplasty, phalloplasty) have functional and aesthetic purposes: they can enlarge the penis and/or help with functions like standing to urinate or facilitate penetrative sex.

 Removal of Reproductive Organs